 A toxic (overactive) thyroid nodule (a benign tumor, or adenoma) is an area of abnormal local tissue growth within the thyroid gland.
 This abnormal tissue produces thyroid hormones even without stimulation by thyroid-stimulating hormone (TSH, a hormone produced by the pituitary gland to stimulate the thyroid gland to produce thyroid hormones).
 Thus, a nodule escapes the mechanisms that normally control the thyroid gland and produces thyroid hormones in large quantities.

 Thyroiditis is inflammation of the thyroid gland.
 The inflammation can be caused by a viral infection (subacute thyroiditis Subacute Thyroiditis Subacute thyroiditis is acute inflammation of the thyroid, probably caused by a virus.
 (See also Overview of the Thyroid Gland.)
 Subacute thyroiditis usually begins suddenly.
 In this disorder... read more ), autoimmune thyroid inflammation that occurs after childbirth (silent lymphocytic thyroiditis Silent Lymphocytic Thyroiditis Silent lymphocytic thyroiditis is painless, autoimmune inflammation of the thyroid that typically develops after childbirth and usually goes away on its own.
-(See also Overview of the Thyroid... read more ), and, much less often, chronic autoimmune inflammation (Hashimoto thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic, autoimmune inflammation of the thyroid.
-Hashimoto thyroiditis results when the body attacks the cells of the thyroid gland—an autoimmune reaction.
-At first... read more ).
+(See also Overview of the Thyroid... read more ), and, much less often, chronic autoimmune inflammation (Hashimoto thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic, autoimmune inflammation of the thyroid gland.
+Hashimoto thyroiditis results when antibodies in the body attacks the cells of the thyroid gland—an autoimmune... read more ).
 At first, the inflammation causes hyperthyroidism as stored hormones are released from the inflamed gland.
 Later on, hypothyroidism Hypothyroidism Hypothyroidism is underactivity of the thyroid gland that leads to inadequate production of thyroid hormones and a slowing of vital body functions.
 Facial expressions become dull, the voice... read more usually follows because the levels of stored hormones are depleted.
 Finally, the gland usually returns to normal function in people with subacute and silent lymphocytic thyroiditis.

 Other causes of hyperthyroidism include

-Some drugs, including too much thyroid hormone taken orally
+Some medications, including too much thyroid hormone taken orally

 Rarely overstimulation due to an overactive pituitary gland